mguillau/debian-db-share/README.md

 The users and groups exported from the primary host are now available on the secondary host and refreshed every 5 minutes.

+- Optionally, add creation of homedir at first login for users using `sudo pam-auth-update`

 Repeat all these steps for every secondary host.

 ## Caveats